Zipcoder/reveal-slides-light/md/generics.md

   public static <T> T getMiddle(T... a) { return a[a.length /2 ]; }
 }
 ```

-**Note**: if you don't specify the type when you call the method, you can get into scenarios where the compiler doesn't understand what you're trying to do.
+Note, if you don't specify the type when you call the method, you can get into scenarios where the compiler doesn't understand what you're trying to do.
 ```Java
 double middle = ArrayAlg.getMiddle(3.14, 1729, 0)
 ```
 -
 -
 ## Bounds